lighterio/plans/README.md

 Called when one or more errors occurred.
 If a plan has both ```.error``` and ```.errors```, they will both be called when an error occurs, and each of them will only be called once (per usage).

+#### .done: function (error, result) {...}

+Called when execution has finished.
+If execution failed, the error is passed as the first argument, otherwise the result is passed as the second argument.

 #### .tries: integer